 Occupational Outlook Handbook: Provides information on responsibilities, education, pay and outlook for hundreds of occupations

 - O*NET: has detailed descriptions, responsibilities, required skills, preferred interests, and general work styles and environments for a variety of professions.

 - Internships: are a great way to try out potential careers for yourself.
 Volunteering, part-time jobs and informational interviews are also helpful in exploration.

 - Identity at Work: show how intersecting identities might impact work and professional development which is why we have gathered information to better support students and alumni of all backgrounds, affiliations, identities and preferences to navigate the workplace.

 Learn + Make Connections

 Browse student and alumni major and career pathsOne of the best ways to find out more about potential majors and careers is to see what other students and alumni like you have done.
 Use these resources to find what Brandeisians intern, live, work and study at Brandeis and beyond.

 - Beyond Brandeis: Find where Brandeisians go!
-You can search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities.
-Click on the "Majors to Industries" tab to get started.
+You can search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities and how students apply their degrees.